Blake Rutherford

-Blake Rutherford (born May 2, 1997) is an American professional baseball outfielder for the Kane County Cougars of the American Association of Professional Baseball.
+Blake Rutherford (born May 2, 1997) is an American professional baseball outfielder for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Washington Nationals.
 The New York Yankees selected him in the first round of the 2016 MLB draft.
 He made his MLB debut in 2023 with the Nationals.

 Amateur career

 Rutherford attended the Chaminade College Preparatory School in West Hills, California.
 As a freshman, Rutherford committed to play college baseball at University of California, Los Angeles (UCLA).
 As a junior, he hit .435 with four home runs.
 In August 2015, he played in the Under Armour All-America Game at Wrigley Field.
 As a senior, he batted .577.

 Rutherford was considered one of the top prospects for the 2016 MLB draft.

 Professional career

 New York Yankees

 Rutherford was selected by the New York Yankees with the 18th overall pick in the 2016 MLB draft, and signed a contract with the team on June 29, 2016, with a signing bonus of $3,282,000.
 Rutherford began his professional career with the Gulf Coast Yankees of the Rookie-level Gulf Coast League, and was promoted to the Pulaski Yankees of the Rookie-level Appalachian League after a few weeks.
 He finished his first professional season batting .351 with three home runs and 12 RBI in 33 games between both clubs.
 Rutherford began the 2017 season with the Charleston RiverDogs of the Single–A South Atlantic League.